 They did not hold themselves apart or look with disdain on the damned souls that surrounded them.

 They engaged them in conversation about meaningful things.

 And by their love for one another and by their care for the marginalized, they showed the watching world what it looks like to be loved by God.

 These are the main things that were addressed in our decision making about how to construct our new church.
-With no sense of all the superiority or blame, we essentially threw out anything that could be labeled “traditions of men” and we tried to hold tight to the imperatives of God.
+With no sense at all of all the superiority or blame for other groups, we essentially threw out anything that could be labeled “traditions of men” and we tried to hold tight to the imperatives of God.

 The result is LOCF.
 We do not hold that it is better than any other local church, which is why if you are already involved in another church community, we encourage you to stay and try to move your own community in the direction that God is calling you.
 We do, however, hold that it is distinctive from other local churches.

 It is a place to come as you truly are, to learn how God’s Word fits together, so that you can be equipped to make your own disciples of Christ.
 It is a place where you can experience being a part of the “body of Christ” in a way that is probably very different from your previous experience.

 If you are curious about our way of doing things...

 If you are curious about Christianity stripped of its traditions...